The Dynasty (2025 film): Reaction

 Within 24 hours of the film's release, it had received 1 million views, and after a week, it had received 2.7 million views.

 Magyar Nemzet, a Hungarian newspaper that styled itself as "close to the current Hungarian government led by Viktor Orbán" wrote that as part of the Ukrainian intelligence operation to discredit Orbán "Direkt36, which calls itself an investigative portal and operates on the Telex platform, has already started to produce a discrediting video."
 The newspaper asked Direkt36 whether they received Ukrainian support, which they denied multiple times.

 Fidesz–KDNP Communications Director Tamás Menczer wrote that "Viktor Orbán will be attacked with Ukrainian money and money from George Soros, according to a briefing of the Hungarian secret services at a meeting of the Parliament's National Security Committee three days ago.
 Direkt36's film attacking Viktor Orbán is the first element of the Ukrainian state's discrediting campaign."
-Máté Kocsis, the leader of the Fidesz parliamentary group, accused the press of using Ukrainian money to launch a discrediting campaign against Orbán.
+Máté Kocsis, then leader of the Fidesz parliamentary group, accused the press of using Ukrainian money to launch a discrediting campaign against Orbán.
 Kocsis presented no evidence to this effect, claiming that the secret services had informed the committee, that the Ukrainian state was using Hungarian and foreign journalists to discredit the Hungarian prime minister.
 Zoltán Sas, the chairman of the committee, stated that Direkt36 was not mentioned.

 When Menczer was asked about evidence that the film was created using Ukrainian money, he wrote "I consider the whole film to be discrediting, because you – in accordance with foreign control, to Ferenc Gyurcsány and Péter Brussels [referring to Péter Magyar] – want to give the impression that 'everything is stolen'" and "I base my claim [...] on the statements made by Máté Kocsis."

-On February 22, 2025, "Mafia dynasty" and "Hungarians are the poorest citizens of the European Union" sheets of paper were placed on the window of the baby shop of Tiborcz's wife's and Orbán's daughter, Ráhel Orbán.
+On February 22, 2025, sheets of paper with the texts "Mafia dynasty" and "Hungarians are the poorest citizens of the European Union" were placed on the window of the baby shop of Tiborcz's wife's and Orbán's daughter, Ráhel Orbán.

 Tiborcz said he has not watched the film, which he considers to be a politically motivated smear campaign against him.

-When asked about the film, Orbán said he "does not watch this kind of stuff" and he "does not discuss economic matters with anyone."
+When asked about the film, Orbán said he "does not watch this kind of stuff" and he "does not discuss economic matters with anyone".